nanobox-io/nanobox-docs/source/scaling/bunkhouse.html.md

 description: Every app deployed with Nanobox starts out in a single, multi-component server called a 'Bunkhouse'.
 ---

 Every app deployed with Nanobox starts out in a single, multi-component server called a "Bunkhouse".
-Your Bunkhouse houses and runs each of your app's components.
+Your Bunkhouse houses and runs all of your app's components (webservers, databases, etc.).
+Each component is built as a virtualized container inside the Bunkhouse server.

 Bunkhouse servers do have some limitations, as explained [below](#things-to-know-about-a-bunkhouse-server), and there will likely be a time you need components to be individually scalable.
 Components can be moved out of a bunkhouse into their own scalable cluster, or even into another bunkhouse server.
 This process is explained the [Moving Components Out of a Bunkhouse](/scaling/moving-components/) doc.